Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models

 \section{Introduction}

 Pre-trained large language models~\cite{devlin2018bert, liu2019roberta, raffel2020exploring, brown2020language, touvron2023llama} have demonstrated remarkable capabilities in understanding and generating natural language.
-To adapt these models for downstream tasks, fine-tuning on task-specific datasets is essential in order for the models to acquire specialized knowledge relevant to particular tasks and domains.
-Larger pre-trained models, such as \gpt3~\cite{brown2020language} and \llama~\cite{touvron2023llama}, exhibit even more advanced language understanding and reasoning skills, which enable them to leverage emergent capabilities~\cite{radford2019language} like in-context learning (ICL).
-This ability allows these models to quickly adapt to new tasks without needing gradient-based training.
-However, recent research~\cite{liu2022few} indicates that, despite its practical advantages, ICL is often less efficient than fine-tuning in terms of computational cost and downstream performance.
-Consequently, parameter-efficient fine-tuning has become increasingly important for effectively adapting large pre-trained models to specific tasks.
+In order to adapt these models to specific downstream tasks, fine-tuning on task-specific datasets is commonly employed to impart specialized domain knowledge.
+While larger models such as Qwen~\cite{qwen2} and LLaMA~\cite{touvron2023llama} enable promising alternatives like in-context learning (ICL), which allows rapid task adaptation without gradient-based updates, recent research~\cite{liu2022few} suggests that ICL often underperforms compared to fine-tuning in terms of downstream performance and efficiency.
+As a result, parameter-efficient fine-tuning (PEFT) methods have gained prominence, offering a more practical balance between performance and computational cost when adapting large models to specific tasks.